sipsorcery-org/sipsorcery/examples/Softphone/SIPSorcery.SoftPhone/readme.txt

 have clicks and static.

-I've only implemented support for the PCMU (G711 UALW) codec so if the remote SIP device doesn't support it a call will not be possible (Google Voice supports PCMU).
+I've only implemented support for the PCMU (G711 UALW) codec so if the remote SIP device doesn't support it a call will not be possible.
-As far as audio devices go the default input and output devices are used and there is no facility to change that (laziness again sorry).
+As far as audio devices go the default input and output devices are used and there is no user interface option facility to change that.
+Can be done via code.

 Settings:
 ---------